TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 spamProtectEmailAddresses
 -------------------------

+.. container:: table-row

+   Property
-..  confval:: spamProtectEmailAddresses
+         spamProtectEmailAddresses

-    :name: config-spamProtectEmailAddresses
+   Data type
-    :type: `-10` to `10`
+         `-10` to `10`

+   Description
          If set, then all email addresses in typolinks will be encrypted so that it is harder for spam bots to detect them.

          If you set this value to a number, then the encryption is an offset of character values.
 If you set this value to "-2" then all characters will have their ASCII value offset by "-2".
 To make this possible, a little JavaScript code is added to every generated web page!

          (It is recommended to set the value in the range from -5 to 1 since setting it to >= 2 means a "z" is converted to "\|" which is a special character in TYPO3 tables syntax – and that might confuse columns in tables.)

-    It is required to enable the default JavaScript and not disable it.
-    (see :ref:`removeDefaultJS <setup-config-removedefaultjs>`)
+         It is required to enable the default JavaScript and not disable it. (see :ref:`removeDefaultJS <setup-config-removedefaultjs>`)

 ..  index:: config; spamProtectEmailAddresses_atSubst